 Computational Science is an active area of research at the Faculty of Informatics of USI Università della Svizzera italiana.
-Our faculty does work on biomechanics and nonlinear material models, mortar methods for contact, database analysis of extreme events, computational finance, computational fluid dynamic.
+Our faculty works on biomechanics and nonlinear material models, mortar methods for contact, database analysis of extreme events, computational finance, computational fluid dynamic.

 Prof. Hormann's research is focussed on geometry processing algorithms and their applications in computer graphics.
 In particular, he is working on mesh parameterization, surface reconstruction, generalized barycentric coordinates, and subdivision of curves and surfaces.